J-An-dev/J-An-dev/README.md

-## Hey 👋🏻, [J. An][[website]] Here!
+## Hey 👋🏻, [J. An][website] Here!

-### Welcome to my coding base 🤗.
-Wanna know me better?
+### Welcome to my coding base.
+Wanna know me better? 🤗

 - 🏠  I spent my first-quart lifetime in Beijing.
 - 🦁  I’m currently studying in New York City.
 - 😎  I define myself as a tech enthusiast, a problem Solver, and a quick learner.
 - 📷  I love to freeze every precious moment with my camera.

 ### Get in touch with me: